 What is a 10x engineer?
-An engineer who creates 10 times more value than an average engineer.
-They discover things normal engineers can’t.
+Picture an engineer who generates a staggering ten times more value than the average engineer in the same field.

-Now I know, there’s a lot of subjectivity to who even is a 10x engineer.
-Then there’s a group of people who think the entire 10x engineer concept is bullshit.
-They think it’s a huge myth perpetuated by the elite to train engineers to work a certain way.
+Now, I know there’s plenty of debate about what even qualifies someone as a 10x engineer.
+Plus, there’s a whole crowd that believes the entire 10x engineer concept is bullshit.
+They argue it’s a colossal myth cooked up by the elite to mold engineers into a specific working mold.

-To be clear, a 10x engineer isn’t a better human than an average engineer.
-And a 10x engineer isn’t necessarily some cocky asshole.
-Rather, 10x engineers are just insanely brilliant.
-They see solutions where others see impossibility.
+Just to clarify, a 10x engineer isn’t a superior human being compared to an average engineer.
+And a 10x engineer isn’t necessarily some arrogant know-it-all either.
+Rather, 10x engineers are just incredibly gifted.
+They spot solutions where others only see roadblocks.

 What is a 10x engineer?

-As I stated, 10x engineers deliver the value of 10 average engineers combined.
-But even more importantly, their cognitive prowess surpasses that of an average engineer.
+As I mentioned earlier, 10x engineers pack the punch of 10 average engineers combined.
+But, what’s even more impressive is their extraordinary cognitive prowess that leaves an average engineer in the dust.

 “Talent hits a target no one else can hit; genius hits a target no one else can see.”

-To get started, let’s first describe the activities of an average engineer 20 years out of school.
-The following are common traits I’ve piecemealed together after being around countless engineers:
+To kick things off, let’s first paint a picture of an average engineer 20 years out of school.
+Here are some common traits I’ve stitched together after being around countless engineers:

-- Understands the basic concepts of their engineering trade.
-But doesn’t understand the hairy fine details.
+- Grasps the basic concepts of their engineering trade, but doesn’t quite master the intricate details.

-- Has a solid background in math, but can’t do twisted unconventional math.
+- Boasts a solid background in math, but can’t handle twisted unconventional math problems.

-- Can produce great work as long as it’s like work their office has already done before.
+- Produces excellent work, as long as it resembles projects their office has already tackled.

-- Clocks in at 8 and leaves at 5 every day.
-Never stays in the office a single minute extra.
+- Clocks in at 8 and checks out at 5 every day, never spending an extra minute at the office.

-- Doesn’t attempt to further their learning outside of the office.
+- Doesn’t bother to expand their learning beyond the workplace.

-Now, I believe most people can go through the motions in college and become engineers.
-But by no means does this make you a great engineer, irrespective of a 10x engineer.
+Now, most people can slog through college and become engineers.
+But that doesn’t necessarily make you a top-notch engineer, let alone a 10x engineer.

-All the while, someone first starts playing basketball at the age of 16 and then makes it on an NBA roster.
-It’s no different than a brilliant high school dropout outperforming engineers with PhDs.
-Some people just have that “it” factor.
+Meanwhile, someone who starts playing basketball at 16 could end up on an NBA roster.
+It’s like a brilliant high school dropout outperforming engineers with PhDs.
+Some people just have that elusive “it” factor.

 A 10x engineer’s ability to solve a challenging problem